 One-third to two-thirds

-It has been reported that contact lens wearers have more meibomian gland dropout than non-wearers.
-The changes become more pronounced with longer years of wear, and are observed with both soft and hard contact lenses16).
+Contact lens wearers have been reported to have more meibomian gland dropout than non-wearers.
+The changes become more noticeable with longer years of wear and are observed with both soft and hard contact lenses16).

 Aging and Hormonal Factors

-Aging: The most important risk factor.
-Leads to atrophy and dysfunction of the acini
+Aging: The most important risk factor, leading to acinar atrophy and decreased function

-Androgen deficiency: Androgens promote lipid synthesis in the meibomian gland and suppress keratinization.
-Deficiency, receptor abnormalities, and antiandrogen drugs are associated with obstructive MGD1)
+Androgen deficiency: Androgens promote lipid synthesis in the meibomian glands and suppress keratinization.
+Deficiency, receptor abnormalities, and anti-androgen drugs are associated with obstructive MGD1)

-Estrogen: Suppresses lipid secretion and exhibits pro-inflammatory effects on the ocular surface1)
+Estrogen: Suppresses lipid secretion and has a pro-inflammatory effect on the ocular surface1)

-Soft contact lens wear: Promotes mechanical obstruction of gland openings
+Soft contact lens wear: Promotes mechanical obstruction of the openings

-Long-term use of glaucoma eye drops: Toxicity of preservatives and the drugs themselves
+Long-term use of glaucoma eye drops: Toxicity of preservatives and the drug itself

 History of ocular surgery: Reports of MGD exacerbation after cataract and refractive surgery